-Research and Development Tax Credits: The Company may apply for Research and Development tax concessions with the Australian Taxation Office on an annual basis.
+Research and Development Tax Credits: We may apply for research and development tax concessions with the Australian Taxation Office on an annual basis.
 Although the amount is possible to estimate at year end, the Australian Taxation Office may reject or materially alter the claim amount.
-Accordingly, the Company does not recognize the benefit of the claim amount until cash receipt since collectability is not certain until such time.
+Accordingly, we don't recognize the benefit of the claim amount until cash receipt since collectability is not certain until such time.
 The tax concession is a refundable credit.
-If the Company has net income then the Company can receive the credit which reduces its income tax liability.
-If the Company has net losses then the Company may still receive a cash payment for the credit, however, the Company's net operating loss carry forwards are reduced by the gross equivalent loss that would produce the credit amount when the income tax rate is applied to that gross amount.
+If we have net income then we can receive the credit which reduces our income tax liability.
+If we have net losses then we may still receive a cash payment for the credit, however, our net operating loss carry forwards are reduced by the gross equivalent loss that would produce the credit amount when the income tax rate is applied to that gross amount.
 The concession is recognized as an income tax benefit, in operations, upon receipt.